hammerill/hammerill/README.md

 # Bonjour !
-My name is Kirill (officially Kyrylo), I live in 🇫🇷 France and coming from 🇺🇦 Ukraine.
+My name is Kirill (officially Kyrylo), I live in 🇫🇷 France and come from 🇺🇦 Ukraine.
 About me:
 - 🎓 I was studying in private IT academy [IT Step](https://mariupol.itstep.org/) for 2 years.
 Couldn't finish degree due to the war.
 Branch - IT developer, several languages and technologies: